Value Is In The Eye Of The Beholder: You Must Understand It In Order To Create It

-We already have emotions about products and services.
-I may hate getting my hair cut or having my car serviced.
-You may love shopping for expensive shoes or dining at fine restaurants.
-But business owners that invest new emotional value into a specific brand can turn customers into fans and individual sales into repeat business.
+In many cases, we already have an emotional context for various products and services; entrepreneurs must take these feelings into account.
+I may hate getting my teeth cleaned or having my car serviced.
+A dentist or a mechanic may need to find ways to overcome these prejudices.
+In the same way, you may love shopping for expensive shoes or dining at fine restaurants, and a restauranteur or shoe retailer may be able to leverage these feelings into a strong brand.
+Business owners that invest new emotional value into a specific brand can turn reluctant customers into fans or transform individual sales into repeat business.
 We’ll always return to brands that make us feel strong emotions.

-Many successful entrepreneurs create emotional value in their customers the same way lovers create emotion in the objects of their affection — they make people feel special.
-Exceptional, personal customer service can add emotional value to a purchase and justify much higher prices — Nordstrom has built their brand around this idea.
-Programs for repeat customers can do the same thing, from a VIP airport lounge to a members-only event at an art museum.
+Many successful entrepreneurs create emotional value for their customers the same way hopeful lovers do — they make people feel special.
+Exceptional, personal customer service can add emotional value to a purchase and justify much higher prices.
+Nordstrom has built their brand around this idea.
+Special opportunities can do the same thing, from a VIP airport lounge to a members-only event at an art museum.

 CREATE VALUE BY PROVIDING AN EXPERIENCE

 A sale is a moment in time, but we don’t live in a moment — our minds merge memories and expectations with knowledge and emotion.
 It all combines into one big mental soup that we call a brand.